-- Contact the CRC to report the event (Assistant Superintendent of Central Region at 385-4023) - Contact Crisis Response Team to arrange to meet ASAP to develop plan - Notify all staff using phone tree, setting early arrival time for meeting.
-At the meeting, review the situation, explain the day's agenda, have someone explain/describe how students may react and how teachers might handle the situation, pass out the written fact sheet for staff, provide time for staff to ask questions and express their feelings - Contact district crisis team for additional counseling support, if needed - Assign extra secretarial help to the office - Provide written statement for the secretaries to use with phone calls - Update the recording on the school's welcoming voice mail message

-- Instruct secretaries to keep a log of all concerned calls, and inform them how to deal with the press over the phone - Keep visible, be available in the halls - Possibly arrange for a psychiatrist or "outside expert" to be at the school to lend support and help students and teachers.
-This expert may also speak to parents and faculty. - Handle the media (with the assistance of Communications Office, at 385-4040) - Be sensitive to staff who have a difficult time dealing with the crisis and be prepared to relieve them - Emphasize facts, stop rumors - Keep staff informed through one person designated as rumor control person - · Cancel scheduled activities as needed - Meet with full staff after school day to debrief - The principal or any school representative should visit the victim's family at home to offer solace and support, return personal belongings and discuss a memorial service - Meet with Crisis Response Team to plan the next few days
+Pu atting the Plan Into Action Notify all Crisis Response Team members of the crisis.
+Arrange to meet as soon as possible.
+Check the known facts of the crisis with police, fire department, and central administration contact.
+Review the plan and adapt it to fit the crisis.
+Use the phone tree to notify all staff.
+Inform and request that they arrive early at school to attend a special meeting.
+Pla an Components Ad ministrator's responsibilities Contact the CRC to report the event (Assistant Superintendent of Central Region at 385-4023) Contact Crisis Response Team to arrange to meet ASAP to develop plan Notify all staff using phone tree, setting early arrival time for meeting.
+At the meeting, review the situation explain the day's agenda, have someone explain/describe how students may react and how teachers might handle the situation, pass out the written fact sheet for staff, provide time for staff to ask questions and express their feelings Contact district crisis team for additional counseling support, if needed Assign extra secretarial help to the office Provide written statement for the secretaries to use with phone calls Update the recording on the school's welcoming voice mail message Instruct secretaries to keep a log of all concerned calls, and inform them how to deal with the press over the phone Keep visible, be available in the halls Possibly arrange for a psychiatrist or "outside expert" to be at the school to lend support and help students and teachers.
+This expert may also speak to parents and faculty.
+Handle the media (with the assistance of Communications Office, at 385-4040) Be sensitive to staff who have a difficult time dealing with the crisis and be prepared to relieve them Emphasize facts, stop rumors Keep staff informed through one person designated as rumor control person Cancel scheduled activities as possible Meet with full staff after school day to debrief The principal or any school representative should visit the victim's family at home to offer solace and support, return personal belongings and discuss a memorial service Meet with Crisis Response Team to plan the next few days Co unselor/social worker/psychologist responsibilities Maintain a list of students counseled Call parents of very distressed students Don't allow distressed students to go to an empty home - encourage the parent to meet them there Be aware of own limits in regards to energy and emotional support - help each other know when to take a break Contact the family to offer any support they may need During staff meeting, brief staff on possible reactions to expect from students Keep a current list of community resources that you can provide to parents culty responsibilities

-Counselor/social worker/psychologist responsibilities

-- Maintain a list of students counseled - Call parents of very distressed students - Don't allow distressed students to go to an empty home encourage the parent to meet them there - Be aware of own limits in regards to energy and emotional support help each other know when to take a break - Contact the family to offer any support they may need - During staff meeting, brief staff on possible reactions to expect from students - Keep a current list of community resources that you can provide to parents